Skip to main content

 A century later, the housing stock spans that full range.
 You'll find original 1920s Mediterranean Revival estates with clay tile roofs and arched doorways next to 1960s ranches with flat roofs and terrazzo floors, next to $5M+ custom builds completed in the last decade.
 Typical homes run 3,000–4,000 square feet on lots averaging 8,000–10,500 square feet.
 Median home value is approximately $1.65M, with waterfront estates reaching well above that.

-Here's the renovation reality: much of Snell Isle's waterfront sits in an AE flood zone.
-Hurricane Helene pushed storm surge across the island in September 2024 — fire rescue deployed boats here for search and rescue operations.
+Here's the renovation reality: much of Snell Isle's waterfront sits in an AE flood zone, the same FEMA designation as Tierra Verde and Shore Acres.
+Hurricane Helene pushed storm surge across the island in September 2024, and fire rescue deployed boats here for search and rescue operations.
 If you're planning a renovation on a waterfront lot in Snell Isle, flood zone compliance isn't a footnote.
-It's the conversation that determines your entire project scope.
+It's the conversation that determines your entire project scope, and the 49% substantial improvement calculation has to anchor the design conversation before any scope dollar gets committed.

 Services We Offer in Snell Isle